tobiax18/hu_js/README.md

-📘 Módulo 3 – Proyectos JavaScript
+📘 Module 3 – JavaScript Projects

-Este repositorio contiene cuatro trabajos prácticos enfocados en el desarrollo de habilidades fundamentales en JavaScript, incluyendo manipulación del DOM, estructuras de datos, persistencia y consumo de APIs.
+This repository contains four practical JavaScript projects focused on learning core concepts such as user interaction, DOM manipulation, data persistence, and API integration using modern JavaScript (ES6+).

+📂 Repository Structure

+Each project is organized in its own branch:

+trabajo-1-sistema-interactivo

+trabajo-2-gestion-datos

+trabajo-3-manipulacion-dom

+trabajo-4-mini-app-api

-🟢 Trabajo 1 – Sistema Interactivo de Mensajes
+🟢 Project 1 – Interactive Message System

-Archivo: sistema_interactivo.js
+File: sistema_interactivo.js

-Descripción

-Programa en JavaScript que:

-Solicita nombre y edad al usuario.

-Valida que la edad sea un número.

-Muestra mensajes dinámicos según la edad ingresada.

-Conceptos aplicados
+Description:
+This program interacts with the user by requesting their name and age, validates the input, and displays personalized messages based on the result.

+Concepts used:

-let y const
+let and const

-Tipos de datos
+Data types

+prompt(), alert()

-prompt(), alert(), console.log(), console.error()
+console.log(), console.error()

-Condicionales (if / else)

-Validación con isNaN()
+if / else conditionals

+Input validation

-🟢 Trabajo 2 – Gestión de Datos con Objetos, Sets y Maps
+🟢 Project 2 – Data Management with Objects, Sets, and Maps

-Archivo: gestion_datos.js
+File: gestion_datos.js

-Descripción

-Implementación de estructuras de datos avanzadas para organizar y manipular información de productos.

-Conceptos aplicados

-Objetos

-Set (unicidad de datos)

-Map (clave – valor)
+Description:
+Product management system using advanced JavaScript data structures.

+Concepts used:

+Objects

+Set (unique values)

+Map (key-value structure)

 for...in